 It also comes equipped with Bluetooth capability which will allow you to wirelessly play your music from any type of Bluetooth enabled device, such as your smartphone.

 You can stream music wirelessly, no cords required, but when you listen to music via vinyl records or cassettes then you’ll have to plug it into the nearest outlet.
 Fortunately, the included cord measures in at six feet in length.

 The 3.5 millimeter aux-in cable and will allow you to connect your record player to any type of device that is not Bluetooth enabled.
 The RCA inputs perform the same function.
-There are no RCA outputs, so external speakers can only connect via the headphone jack.
+There are also RCA outputs, so you can connect to external speakers.

 This model comes with a remote control for that extra touch of convenience.
 The fully operational remote will control the CD player, turntable functions, and volume.
 The one thing it does not control is the power, unfortunately.

 This is a three-speed turntable that runs at 78, 45, and 33 ½ RPM, in order to accommodate a variety of vinyl formats.